michaelneu/webxcel/README.md

 Webxcel is built on Windows Sockets 2 and runs on any Microsoft Excel version starting from Microsoft Office 2007, but should work on any macro enabled setup.

+#### Hassle-free PHP

+Everybody hates PHP configurations.
+That's why webxcel ships with a PHP plugin that just works, no configuration needed.
+It's like serverless but better!

 #### Missing something?

 Check out the [features project](https://github.com/michaelneu/webxcel/projects/2) to get the latest news and ideas for webxcel, or file a [new issue](https://github.com/michaelneu/webxcel/issues/new).